cdl-geneseo/geneseo-dictionary/B/Black-Out.md

 # Black Out

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Black Out

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 VB: To forget the night due to drinking.
 Identified by 80% of the students surveyed.
 F06